 - Lack of medical evidence: When you seek medical treatment, your doctor should include in their notes the type of injury you sustained, how it happened, and why it prevents you from returning to work.
 If there isn’t detailed information on your medical records, the insurance company won’t believe you have a disabling condition.

-- Gap in treatment: A gap in treatment refers to an injured worker who waits a while before seeking initial treatment or has a significant gap between each doctor’s appointment.
-You must see a doctor within days after the accident and show up for regularly scheduled appointments if you want to collect workers’ comp benefits.
+- The gap in treatment: A gap in treatment refers to an injured worker who waits a while before seeking initial treatment or has a significant gap between each doctor’s appointment.
+You must see a doctor within days after the accident and attend regularly scheduled appointments to maintain workers’ comp eligibility.

 - Conflicting employer statements: The insurance company will ask your employer to provide a statement about the accident that caused your disability.
-If they deny that you got hurt at work or provide details that don’t match your statement, that could result in a denied claim.
+If they deny that you got hurt at work or provide details that don’t match your account, that could result in a denial.

 - Lack of witnesses: Eyewitness statements are crucial evidence in any insurance claim.
-If no one was around at the time of your workplace accident, it may not be easy to prove that it actually happened.
+It may not be easy to prove if no one was when the workplace accident happened.

 - Definition of disability: Every insurance policy has a definition that determines which injuries and illnesses qualify as a disability.
 If your employer’s workers’ compensation policy doesn’t consider your medical condition a disability, you won’t be eligible for benefits.

-If you have been denied a workers’ comp claim in New York, our NYC workers’ compensation attorneys can walk you through the next step of the process, filing an appeal.
+If you have been denied a workers’ comp claim in New York, our NYC workers’ compensation lawyers can walk you through the next step of the process, filing an appeal.

 How to Appeal a Denied Claim